ABOUT US

 Energy from Biomass

 Large quantities of biomass can be grown specifically for energy purposes on Pennsylvania farms.
-High yielding, native grasses are becoming profitable crops for farmers, while providing many environmental benefits and a locally grown fuel source for their communities.
-Much of the agricultural land base in Pennsylvania, while only marginally suited for traditional row crop production, is perfectly suited for grassland biomass production.
+High yielding, native grasses and short rotation woody crops are becoming profitable crops for farmers, while providing many environmental benefits and a locally grown fuel source for their communities.
+Much of the agricultural land base in Pennsylvania, while only marginally suited for traditional row crop production, is well suited for biomass crop production.

-The Pennsylvania Fuels for Schools and Beyond Program estimates that when fuel oil is $2.00/gallon and wood costs $50.00/ton, wood fuel reduces energy costs by nearly 75%, making wood fuel systems very economically sensible.
+Pennsylvania Fuels for Schools and Communities estimates that when fuel oil is $2.00/gallon and wood costs $50.00/ton, using wood fuel instead of fuel oil reduces energy costs by nearly 75%, making wood fuel systems very economically sensible.
 During the 2006 heating season, the Mountain View School District in Susquehanna County saved $114,000 by heating with wood chips instead of fuel oil, and the Elk Regional Health Center saved $300,000 over the cost of natural gas.
-Ultimately, 100% of the energy costs for biomass heat systems is returned to the local economy.
+Ultimately, all of the money spent on biomass heat is returned to the local economy.

 Operation